Shō Shōken

-Shō Shōken (向 象賢), also known as Haneji Ōji Chōshū (羽地 王子 朝秀, Okinawan:Hanizi Oozi Coosjuu), was a Ryukyuan scholar and served as sessei, a post often translated as "prime minister," from 1666 to 1673.
+Shō Shōken (向 象賢), also known as Haneji Ōji Chōshū (羽地 王子 朝秀), was a Ryukyuan scholar and served as sessei, a post often translated as "prime minister," from 1666 to 1673.
 Shō wrote the first history of the Ryukyu Kingdom, Chūzan Seikan (中山世鑑), and enacted a number of practical political reforms aimed at improving Ryukyu's prosperity and dignity in the eyes of China and Japan.

 Background

 Shō Shōken was born as the first son of Haneji Ōji Chōtai (Prince Chōtai Haneji), the third head of Haneji Udun (Palace).
 Haneji Udun was one of the cadet branches of Royal House.
 Shō Shōken inherited the position of jitō (地頭) from Chōtai in 1640, and began compiling the Mirror of Chūzan in 1650, by the orders of the king Shō Shitsu.
 According to Haneji shioki (The Directives of Haneji), one of his chief collections of reforms, he was approached in 1666 by a royal messenger, who was sent to offer him the position of sessei (prime minister).
 Shō refused, demanding that it was inappropriate for such an important appointment to be conveyed by such a lowly messenger.
 The following day, Inoha Ueekata, a member of the Sanshikan (三司官, Council of Three), arrived to make the same offer, which he accepted immediately.

 Shō Shōken's writings, in particular the Mirror of Chūzan, indicate a favor for the lords of Satsuma, the Japanese daimyō to whom all of Ryukyu was a vassal.
 It is unclear the extent to which he wrote of them favorably out of fear of reprisal for criticizing them, or out of a genuinely positive view of their customs and politics.
 Nevertheless, in his writings and in his political behavior, Shō displayed a strong desire for Ryukyu to emulate Japan more fully, which also calls into question the accuracy of his history since elements appear to have been altered to fit better with the Japanese world view.
 Adopting Japanese customs more outwardly, in terms of language and dress, was made impossible by the need to hide Japanese control or influence in Ryukyu in order to maintain good relations with China.
 However, Shō sought to minimize as much as possible any elements of Ryukyuan custom which could be seen as backwards or undignified in the eyes of Satsuma; he removed the royalty from participation in many traditional rites, and as a result allowed these rites to be much smaller and less extravagant.
 This also served the important effect of reducing extravagant spending, and allowing Ryukyu to be more productive and prosperous.
 In a similar vein, he punished aristocrats and government officials who lived too extravagant a lifestyle; the aristocracy and peasantry both were living beyond their means for much of the early 17th century, a trend which led to widespread poverty.